-The National Curriculum for mathematics aims to ensure that all pupils:
+The National Curriculum for Mathematics aims to ensure that all pupils:

 During the Early Years Foundation Stage, children will be learning basic number skills involving counting on and back, recognising and writing numbers.
 They will also identify and name basic shapes, recognise, describe and repeat patterns and use vocabulary associated with measures.
 These will be taught through carefully planned continuous provision activities, where children can work with increasing independence.
 Children explore numbers, shapes and patterns through stories, songs and carefully planned continuous provision activities.
 In Reception, we introduce our maths flashcards for daily practice at home to develop number formation, subitising of numbers to 10, addition and subtraction bonds for numbers to 10 as well as other key mathematical skills.

 To support the learning of times tables up to 12 x 12, we have introduced the Superheroes Times Tables Challenge throughout school.
 Help your child to learn their times tables at home so they can defeat the challenges and earn their awards!

 NumBots is used throughout Key Stage 1 to boost addition and subtraction skills, with Times Tables Rock Stars being used to develop recall of multiplication and division facts.
 Both are online resources that will support your child's maths education at home and in school.